 - Session 37 - The Blessing and Departure (Luke 24:36-53)

-In our fifth session, we looked at Luke 3:21–4:13 and talked about how was identified at his baptism and during the temptations.
-The latter part of our discussion and passage are below.
+In our tenth session, we looked at Luke 8:1-21 and talked about what Jesus taught about our call as disciples.
+The discussion and passage are below.

 Depending on your experience, you may wonder if healthy relationships are even possible.
 There’s a lot of brokenness in the world; therefore, it’s easy to question whether good, solid, joy-filled relationships are even possible.
 But here’s the good news; Jesus Christ came to heal our relationships both with God and with one another.
 As the Apostle Paul wrote,